ABOUT THE PROJECTS: Arcadia & Timrod Bicycle Boulevards

 - Provide an alternative route to walking and biking on adjacent major streets

 The Arcadia and Timrod Bicycle Boulevards are identified in the City of Tucson’s Bicycle Boulevard Master Plan, which prioritizes safe and comfortable biking and walking routes for people of all ages and abilities.

-The Arcadia & Timrod Bicycle Boulevard Survey is a short online survey that will be used to inform the proposed enhancements on Arcadia and Timrod Bicycle Boulevards. *Surved closed July 19, 2019
+Online Survey: The Arcadia & Timrod Bicycle Boulevard Survey was a short online survey that was used to inform the proposed enhancements on Arcadia and Timrod Bicycle Boulevards. *Surved closed July 19, 2019

 (1) OPEN HOUSE - Martha Cooper Library

 WHEN: Tuesday June 25, 5:30 - 7pm | WHERE: Martha Cooper Library, 1377 N Catalina Ave

 WHEN: Wednesday June 26, 5:30 - 7pm | WHERE: Columbus Library, 4350 E 22nd St

 (3) ICE CREAM SOCIAL & BIKE-IN MOVIE - Pop-Up Open House + FREE bike repair + FUN!

 WHEN: Saturday June 29, 6 - 7:30pm | WHERE: Pinecrest Park, 4870 E Fairmount St